 These are made available to users through the

-/main page of the Worker’s
+/status page of the Worker’s

 diagnostic dashboard.
 You can capture their state explicitly by running a

 Different computers maintain different clocks which may not match perfectly.
 To address this the Dask scheduler sends its current time in response to every worker heartbeat.
 Workers compare their local time against this time to obtain an estimate of differences.
 All times recorded in workers take this estimated delay into account.
 This helps, but still, imprecise measurements may exist.